 How Can You Lower Your CK levels?

-This is why doctors recommend people who are at risk of a heart attack to undergo regular exercise on a consistent basis.
+This is why doctors recommend people who are at risk of a heart attack undergo regular exercise consistently.

 By lowering CK values, it prevents the possibility of a heart attack and other health complications.

 However, if CK levels are already elevated, one should avoid exercise for at least seven days.